 - supporting Australian home growers (just like yourself)

-- helping us to re-introduce rare & heirloom varieties back onto the market
+- helping us to import rare & heirloom seed from overseas for the purpose of introducing it back into the Australian market

 - helping to educate home growers in traditional seed saving methods